dendronhq/dendron-site/vault/dendron.dev.qa.md

 You can see an example of a test [here](https://github.com/dendronhq/dendron/blob/dev-kevin/packages/plugin-core/src/commands/CopyNoteURL.ts#L1:L1)

+Also, consider enabling "Uncaught Exceptions" under "Breakpoints" when running tests.
+Otherwise, if you forget to `await` a function that returns a promise and that function throws an exception, the test will appear to pass even though an exception was thrown.
 ### Test Workspace

 If you want to use a workspace to test changes on the workspace at `{ROOT}/packages/dendron-11ty/fixtures/test-workspace`